 While environmental conditions impact how often you’ll need to water, plan on watering your snake plant once every two to four weeks.

 If your snake plant’s leaves are drooping, the first step is to investigate the cause.
 Once you’ve figured out why your plant’s leaves aren’t looking so hot, take steps to remedy the problem.
+Under optimal growing conditions, snake plants can live for 20 years or more, and they may even help to purify the air.

 If you’re looking for your next snake plant to add to your collection, see our guide to the best plant shops delivering snake plants nationwide.